guptsanj/ceph-nvmeof/README.md

   	$ openssl req -x509 -newkey rsa:4096 -nodes -keyout client.key -out client.crt -days 3650 -subj '/CN=client1'

-Indicate the location of the keys and certificates in the config file:
+Indicate the location of the keys and certificates in the settings file:

 	[mtls]